-Maha Shivratri is one of the main festivals to be celebrated in India and some of its neighbouring countries to offer prayers to Lord Shiva.
-This is celebrated in each luni-solar month which falls on the 13th or 14th day as per the Hindu Panchang or calendar.
-These monthly Shivaratri is basically adored in temple’s by the priests and irrespective of that the term Maha Shivratri have its own importance.
+Maha Shivratri is one of the main festivals to be celebrated in India.
+Some of its neighboring countries to offer prayers to Lord Shiva.
+This is celebrated in each Luni-solar month which falls on the 13th or 14th day as per the Hindu Panchang or calendar.
+This monthly Shivaratri is adored in temples by the priests and irrespective of that the term Maha Shivratri has its own importance.
 Maha Shivratri is celebrated once the year which occurs in late winter and before the arrival of summer.
-Mythologically this auspicious festival falls on the fourthth moonless night of new moon during krishna paksha in the Maagh or Phalgun masa of Hindu Panchang which corresponds to the month of February or March as per the English calendar.
+Mythologically this auspicious festival falls on the fourth moonless night of new moon during Krishna paksha in the Maagh or Phalgun masa of Hindu Panchang, which corresponds to February or March as per the English calendar.

-Our world is a big home to total of 195 countries but have we ever thought why India is known as the most traditional and cultural country?
+Our world is a big home to a total of 195 countries but have we ever thought why India is known as the most traditional and cultural country?
 The finest answer to this question is our vibrant tradition and culture.
-Indian culture and its age old tradition makes it different from all over the world.
+Indian culture and its age-old tradition make it different from all over the world.
 It is a country where people celebrate 365 festivals in 365 days.
-Many small and big festivals are celebrated here with same fervour and enthusiasm.
-Some have there significance in culture which became a tradition over years and some are directly related to our God, our Deity and when it comes to worshiping God then India is the best place to observe and thrive for the joy.
+Many small and big festivals are celebrated here with the same fervor and enthusiasm.
+Some have their significance in a culture which became a tradition over years and some are directly related to our God, our Deity and when it comes to worshiping God then India is the best place to observe and thrive for the joy.
 Many such spiritual festivals are there out of which Maha Shivratri is the one having its significance in the history of Gods and Asurs.

-This is a festival in which we pray and offer our gratitude to Lord Shiva and it is widely celebrated in Shaivism tradition of Hinduism.
-Shiva more than being a God is always been thought as Adi Guru who was the initiator of knowledge and conscience.
-He is the ultimate divine in himself and as per Hindu Mythology he is the truth, peace, simplicity and everything in this world.
+This is a festival in which we pray and offer our gratitude to Lord Shiva, and it is widely celebrated in the Shaivism tradition of Hinduism.
+Shiva more than being a God is always been thought of as Adi Guru, who was the initiator of knowledge and conscience.
+He is the ultimate divine in himself and as per Hindu Mythology, he is the truth, peace, simplicity, and everything in this world.
 This world starts with him and ends with him.
-He is assumed to be very aggressive by nature and it is believed that normally his aura and appearance is not handled by we humans so he comes to earth once a year and that is on the night of Maha Shivratri when he is assumed to be in his pure and simple forms and humans can watch him without getting destroyed by his presence.
-This is the only reason that Shiva is worshiped on this day for whole night starting from 10 pm till morning 4 am.
+He is assumed to be very aggressive by nature, and it is believed that normally his aura and appearance are not handled by we humans.
+So he comes to earth once a year and that is on the night of Maha Shivratri when he is assumed to be in his pure and simple forms and humans can watch him without getting destroyed by his presence.
+This is the only reason that Shiva is worshiped on this day for the whole night starting from 10 pm till morning at 4 am.

-Different Indian states celebrates this festival in their own way and customs in which “Ujjain” in the Indian state of Madhya pradesh holds a special significance.
-A temple called “Mahakaleshwar” holds the puja of Shivratri in a grand way and this temple is assumed to be the residence of Lord Shiva.
-Like Ujjain all other states also holds the puja in their own way and with different names and cultures, Umananda temple in Assam’s capital Guwahati is another example.
-Many married women worship Shiva for long life of their husbands whereas unmarried girls pray to get a husband like Lord Shiva.
+Different Indian states celebrate this festival in their way and customs in which “Ujjain” in the Indian state of Madhya Pradesh holds a special significance.
+A temple called “Mahakaleshwar” grandly holds the puja of Shivratri and this temple is assumed to be the residence of Lord Shiva.
+Like Ujjain, all other states also hold the puja in their way and with different names and cultures, Umananda temple in Assam’s capital Guwahati is another example.
+Many married women worship Shiva for a long life of their husbands whereas unmarried girls pray to get a husband like Lord Shiva.
 Not only women but men also pray to God on this day.
 In India its a tradition to keep fast on this day for 24 hours as per their convenience.
-Some keep nirjala (without water) vratam and some have fruits and other sweetened juices..
+Some keep Nirjala (without water) Vratam and some have fruits and other sweetened juices.

-In respect of Lord Nataraja many cultural events are organized on the day of Maha Shivaratri in which some of them are very prominent at major Hindu temples like Konark, Khajuraho, Kattadakal and many more.
+In respect of Lord Nataraja, many cultural events are organized on the day of Maha Shivaratri in which some of them are very prominent at major Hindu temples like Konark, Khajuraho, Kattadakal and many more.
 These dance and art forms are known as “Natyanjali or Natya Shastra”.
-Oraganization of dance and art related functions has special significance on Maha Shivratri.
+The organization of dance and art-related functions have special significance on Maha Shivratri.

-As per another mythological instance, on this day a great historical event of“samundra manthan”took place when a pot full of poison also was churn out.
+As per another mythological instance, on this day a great historical event of“Samudra Manthan”took place when a pot full of poison also churned out.
 To protect the earth from the ill effects of poison Lord Shiva drank that poison risking his own life.
-All Gods and Goddesses’s performed dance and other rituals to keep Lord Shiva awake for whole night.
-This incident didn’t harmed Shiva but his neck turned blue and from that day he is known as“Neelkantha”.
+All Gods and Goddesses performed dance and other rituals to keep Lord Shiva awake for the whole night.
+This incident didn’t harm Shiva but his neck turned blue and from that day he is known as“Neelkantha”.

-In one of the another incident on the day of Maha Shivratri Lord Shiva performed the “Rudra Tandav”.
-As per the events, once Sati’s father Daksh did a Mahayagya in which he did not invited Lord Shiva and his wife Sati, but being a daughter of Daksh, when Devi Sati and Lord Shiva reached at Daksh’s place, he insulted them.
-Out of anger Devi sati burnt herself in self atonement.
-This incident broke Lord Shiva and out of anger he carried Devi Sati’s dead body on his body and started doing “Rudra Tandava” which caused huge destruction’s in the universe.
-The tandava dance of lord Shiva has five meanings which shows his characteristic to the world.
+In one of them, another incident on the day of Maha Shivratri Lord Shiva performed the “Rudra Tandav”.
+As per the events, once Sati’s father Daksh did a Mahayagya in which he did not invite Lord Shiva and his wife Sati, but being a daughter of Daksh, when Devi Sati and Lord Shiva reached Daksh’s place, he insulted them.
+Out of anger, Devi Sati burnt herself in self atonement.
+This incident broke Lord Shiva and out of anger, he carried Devi Sati’s dead body on his body and started doing “Rudra Tandava” which caused huge destruction’s in the universe.
+The Tandava dance of Lord Shiva has five meanings which show his characteristic to the world.

 - Shrishti - Creator